jeffbski/base-react-min-win/README.md

 Notes:

- - My default browser for browser-sync is `Google Chrome Canary`, if you want to use a different browser like `Google Chrome` or `Mozilla Firefox` edit `bs-config.js`
+ - My default browser for browser-sync is `Google Chrome`, if you want to use a different browser like `Google Chrome Canary` or `Mozilla Firefox` edit `bs-config.js`

 ## Installation